Overview

 Purchase at the ÖBB Ticket Center or any red ticket machine.

-- S-Bahn: Multiple lines connect to Wien Mitte and Praterstern from the lower-level platforms.
+- S-Bahn: Multiple lines connect to Wien Mitte and Praterstern from lower-level platforms.

 Bus

-The Vienna Airport Lines (VAL 1) bus departs from the front of the station, providing a direct 40-minute link to the airport.
-Local bus N64 provides night service.
+The Vienna Airport Lines VAL1 bus departs from outside the station, providing a direct 40-minute link to the airport.

 Rideshare

 Uber, Bolt, and Freenow are active in Vienna.
-Since 2021, rideshare vehicles are legally classified as taxis, but they often use specific pickup zones rather than the main taxi rank to avoid airport surcharges.
+Since 2021, rideshare vehicles are legally classified as taxis, but they use specific pickup zones rather than the main taxi rank.

-Use Freenow to book official taxis that bypass traffic in dedicated bus lanes, or Uber for a familiar experience with dedicated “Priority” pickup zones at Vienna Airport.
-Bolt is the best budget alternative, offering the lowest fares and integrated e-scooter rentals for quick city hops.
+Use Freenow to book licensed taxis (which can use dedicated bus lanes), or Uber for dedicated pickup zones at Vienna Airport.
+Bolt is the best budget alternative, offering the lowest fares.

 Follow signs for 'Exit Nord' or 'Südtiroler Platz' to reach the Kiss & Ride zone.
 Drivers typically wait near the entrance to the underground passage.